ibm-cloud-docs/cloud-pak-data/getting-started.md

 If you don't select any services to install, you install the {{site.data.keyword.cpd_full_notm}} control plane only.

-If you want to install a service later, you can return to the **Deployment values** section and set the appropriate parameter to **true** or you can select a service from the Services catalog and follow the installation instructions for the service.{:tip}
+If you want to install a service later, you can return to the **Deployment values** section and set the appropriate parameter to **true** or you can select a service from the {{site.data.keyword.cpd_full_notm}} Services catalog and follow the installation instructions for the service.{:tip}

 For more information, see [Installing services](https://cloud.ibm.com/docs/cloud-pak-data?topic=cloud-pak-data-install-services).

 ## Step 6.
 Install {{site.data.keyword.cpd_full_notm}}
 {: #install-cloud-pak-for-data}